-Comprehension is the manner of which your child will construct meaning and aquire information or knowledge from a text.
+Comprehension is the manner in which your child will construct meaning and acquire information or knowledge from a text.

 Through interaction with bookish play activities, your child will develop a deeper understanding and comprehension of the story.
 Interacting with activities linked to the books, your child will have opportunities to further develop important critical thinking and comprehension skills.

 - Identify: key details, primary essence, and main ideas

 - Sequence: Sequence events in order of which they present, identify the beginning, middle, and end of the story